markstock/rocktools/README.md

 simply type "make" at the command-line in the src/ directory and the tools will be built.

-To install the files in /usr/local/bin (where they will be visible to a normal user), edit the Makefile to expose the "BIN" variable and then
+To install the files in `/usr/local/bin` (where they will be visible to a normal user), edit the `Makefile` to expose the "BIN" variable and then

-	% make
+    make
-	% make install
+    make install

 To learn about the command-line options available and the usage of any program, just run the program with no command-line options or